treefrogframework/treefrog-framework/docs/user-guide/en/install/index.md

 2. Run build commands.

-   In Windows:
+   In Windows:<br>
-   Please create a binary of two types for the release and for debugging.
+   Please create a binary of two types for *release* and for *debugging*.
-   Start the Qt Command Prompt, and then build with the following command.
+   Start the Qt Command Prompt and then build with the following commands.
 The configuration batch should be run twice.

    ```
   > cd treefrog-x.x.x